pace-neutrons/pace-python/docs/GettingStarted.md

 The easiest way to install `pace-neutrons` and its installer is by downloading the `pace_neutrons_installer` from the [release](https://github.com/pace-neutrons/pace-python/releases) on github.
 When this is run, it will install the pace-neutrons pypi package as well as the Matlab runtime required to use the package.

-Alternatively, Pace-Neutrons can be installed by running:
+Alternatively, Pace-Neutrons can be installed from [PyPi](https://pypi.org/project/pace-neutrons/#description) by running:

 `pip install pace-neutrons`